Bill Casper

 Gwen Bowe | People of the Sturgeon: Wisconsin's Love Affair with an Ancient Fish |

-Gwen Bowe is interviewed by Bill Casper about catching a 126-pound sturgeon in 1980, the first time she’d gone to spear.
+Gwen Bowe, a resident of Oshkosh, Wisconsin, has been sturgeon fishing on Lake Winnebago since 1980.
+Her first catch was a significant one, marking the beginning of her independent fishing endeavors.
 This fish she speared was eventually donated to Case Western Reserve University when Robert Kennedy, Jr. contacted Bill Casper about getting a sturgeon to display in the museum.
-She also discusses her favorite methods for cooking sturgeon. |
+Prior to that, she had accompanied her husband on fishing trips but had not actively fished herself. |

 Bill Casper | Wabeno, WI | University of Wisconsin Board of Regents, Oshkosh Public Museum | |